rgulle4/scheme-interpreter/README.md

 by: Roy Gullem, Vincent Rodomista

 An interpreter for a subset of Scheme in C#.
-Reads a Scheme program from stdin and prints it properly indented to stdout.

 Usage with a Scheme file: